wxie2017/wxie2017.github.io/pages/speech/we_are_here_care.md

 To care means when we tell people Toastmasters is good, and people join, we should take care of them.
 Everybody is part of the mentor program.
-We are all here and we care.
+We are all here and we should all care.

 Thank you.